ICMS-conference/icms-conference.github.io/guidelines.md

 ---
 layout: page
-title: ICMS Guidelines (July 2024)
+title: ICMS Guidelines for Organizers (July 2024)
 ---

 At the business meeting of ICMS 2024 a majority of the participants